 Project schedule delays cause a ripple effect that have hidden impacts on your project, sometimes even forcing your agencies to have to rearrange the freelancers and other resources on your project.

 For many years, I have worked in an interesting in-between zone between the corporate marketing and agency worlds.
-The bulk of my work is in acting as matchmaker, resource-hunter, liaison, program manager, and minutia-herder for corporate marketing folks who need to work with agencies.
+The bulk of my work was in acting as matchmaker, resource-hunter, liaison, program manager, and minutia-herder for corporate marketing folks who needed to work with agencies.
 These folks know what they want to do (usually), and my job is to manage the project to get it done.
 This frees them from the day-to-day details of the project so they can launch more projects and thus get a lot more done.

 Most of you probably know this, but for those who don’t: the corporate marketing and agency worlds are very, very different.

 Employees or freelancers

 In a corporate setting you work with employees who are all generally marching to the same orders and have the same priorities.
-In some agencies it’s the same thing, but for many agencies — I’d say the majority of agencies — there may be just a core group of employees, but then the resource work is provided by sub-contractors, whether they call themselves contractors, freelancers, consultants, or mercenaries.
+In some agencies it’s the same thing, but for many agencies there may be just a core group of employees and the resource work is provided by sub-contractors, whether they call themselves contractors, freelancers, consultants, or mercenaries.